dyne/Zenroom/README.md

 print(json.encode(res))
 ```

-Zenroom can be executed as `zenroom -a keys.json code.lua` and will print out the encrypted message for each recipient reorganised in a similar json structure:
+Zenroom can be executed as `zenroom -k keys.json code.lua` and will print out the encrypted message for each recipient reorganised in a similar json structure:

 ```json
 {